Beef kushiyaki is one of my family's favorite meals. It's quick to make and so tasty!

-So, what is your idea of a good recipe?
+What is your idea of a good recipe?
 My favorites are easy, quick and taste phenomenal!
 Beef Kushiyaki, a delectable Japanese dinner course, definitely fits the bill.
 You will spend more time letting this marinate than mixing the ingredients or cooking it!

 This dish doesn't last long in my home and it has turned into the #1 choice for everyone when I create the weekly menu.
 You can't beat that!